OpitzLab/TACS_effects_single_neurons/README.md

 ## Reference
-Please use the following reference: Tran et al., 2020.
+Please use the following reference: Tran et al. 2020.
 Effects of transcranial alternating current stimulation on spiking activity in computational models of single neocortical neurons.
-BioRxiv
+BioRxiv.

 ## License
 The HOC code, Python code, synapse MOD code and cell morphology are licensed with the above mentioned CC-BY-NC-SA license.